 Hawksmoor, Various locations

 What: Sue us for being obvious, but why wouldn’t you consider Hawksmoor if you want a great big celebration feed up?
 Easter, Christmas, Father’s Day… whatever the occasion, Hawksmoor delivers the goods.
-In this case, huge sharing beef roasts, grilled scallops and cheesy Tunworth mash.
+In this case, huge sharing beef roasts, grilled scallops, cheesy Tunworth mash, and a big slab of sticky toffee pudding drowned in cream.

 Where: Various locations